 There are two type of activities for adults and children at the museum:

 Available everyday at 9 AM, 11 AM, 2 PM, 4 PM or any other time under request.
 Teachers share ancestral cacao recipes and explain how to make a chocolate bar.
 The workshops lasts around 2 hours depending on the amount of people.
 A minimum of two people are required.
 US$21 dollars for adults and US$12 for kids under 12 plus 15% tax.

 Discovering the source of chocolate, feeling the fresh breeze of Lake Nicaragua and observing the majestic views of the Mombacho Volcano and the Granada Islets are part of this trip.
 It is also possible to have a great birdwatching, explore the tropical forest and the organic cacao and coffee plantations during a horseback ride around the area.
 Once in the plantations, tourists learn about the different stages of production and processing of cacao beans.
-A group of a least four members is required for this six hour trip.
+US$89 per participant plus 15% tax.